 But we have evidence of how wrong they are.
 On Monday, 50 people crammed into the Christchurch Forum, Greenwich to hear about research which shows how the Silvertown and Gallions Reach proposals are so dangerous.

 I don’t have most the visual presentation, but you can hear traffic expert John Elliott (a former GLC transport chief) and pollution expert Dr Ian Mudway (part of the team behind the London Air website) discuss why new roads generate new traffic, why tolling won’t work, and how traffic pollution kills by clicking the play button below.
-(Or you can download an MP3 file of the two-hour meeting from this link – the second hour is questions from the audience.
-The first voice you hear is Jenny Bates of Friends of the Earth.)
+The first voice you hear is Jenny Bates of Friends of the Earth.

 Among the audience there was the aforementioned John Fahy, once so bullishly in favour of Silvertown, who left with a worried look on his face.
 Now one of the council’s cabinet, and the man in charge of public health, has heard the evidence, will some sense start to emerge?
 Here’s hoping.